007chiragshah/tucana/Architecture_Overview.md

  4. **Postgres SQL**:

-  - We are using postgres in our infra as a database to store the data of different central-hub applications with AES-256 encryption algorithm.
+  - Central Hub uses postgres in our infra as a database to store the data of different central-hub applications with AES-256 encryption algorithm.
-  - In our infra we are using kubegres to manage the posrgres, as kubegres is a kuberntes operator who manages the deployment, scaling etc of the postgres.
+  - In our infra Central Hub uses kubegres to manage the posrgres, as kubegres is a kuberntes operator who manages the deployment, scaling etc of the postgres.
   - We used postgres in our infra because of its advanced features like supports SQL and JSON, able to manage structured and unstructured data, provides strong security with encrypted data by using AES-256 encryption algorithm.